-- Load-Balancing: It is used to split a SDF across both accesses.
+- Load-Balancing: It is used to split a SDF across both accesses if both accesses are available.
 It contains the percentage of the SDF traffic that should be sent over 3GPP access and over non-3GPP access.
+In addition, if one access becomes unavailable, all SDF traffic is switched to the other available access, i.e. the percentage of the SDF traffic transported via the available access is 100%.

+NOTE 2: If both accesses are unavailable for the service data flow, how to enforce the Active-Standby and Load-Balancing Steering Modes depends on the UE implementation.